oktetlabs/styleguides/cguide.md

     #endif /* __<subsystem_prefix>_<filename>_H__ */

-In this fragment `<subsystem_prefix>` must be substituted with capitalized subsystem abbreviation, `<filename>` must be substituted with capitalized form of header file name.
+In this fragment `<subsystem_prefix>` must be substituted with capitalised subsystem abbreviation, `<filename>` must be substituted with capitalised form of header file name.
 If the filename already contains the subsystem prefix there is no need to add another one.

 Conditionals `#ifdef __cplusplus` used to make possible usage of